makeabilitylab/physcomp/advancedio/smoothing-input.md

 ### Exponential moving average

 Interestingly, you can implement the exponential moving average (EMA)—also known as the exponentially weighted moving average (EWMA)—without storing a sliding window buffer!
+This is a very cool optimization and means that you can achieve smoothing without the memory and computation overhead of many other "moving" filter techniques.

 The algorithm is: